MicrosoftDocs/learn/learn-pr/advocates/create-nodejs-project-dependencies/includes/4-dependency.md

 Node.js comes with many core libraries that handle everything from managing files to HTTP to compressing files and more.
 There is, however, a huge ecosystem of third-party libraries.
-Thanks to npm, Node Package Manager, you can easily be install these libraries and use them in your application .
+Thanks to npm, Node Package Manager, you can easily install these libraries and use them in your application.

 Node.js and its ecosystem use the word *dependency* a lot.
 A dependency is a third-party library, a piece of reusable code that accomplishes something and can be added to your application.
 The third-party library is something your application *depends on* to function, hence the word *dependency*.